 We encourage the involvement of collaborators and researchers who are not Oregon university faculty (collaborators may be with industry, state/regional/federal agencies, tribes, NGOs, and/or other research or academic institutions).
 Direct salary support for individuals from state and federal agencies, tribal, and for-profit and foreign organizations is not allowed; however, non-federal contributions can be counted as matching or in-kind support for the project.
 Project participants who are employees of Sea Grant may be part of a project team or serve as the lead Principal Investigator.

 Student-led projects are also accepted.
-While funding for all awards will be made to a designated faculty member (typically the major advisor), graduate students are encouraged to lead the development and submission of proposals for discrete projects aligned with OSG’s strategic plan.
+While funding for all awards will be made to a designated faculty member (typically the major advisor), graduate and undergraduate students are encouraged to lead the development and submission of proposals for discrete projects aligned with OSG’s strategic plan.

 We use eSeaGrant, a Web-based tool for submitting, reviewing, updating and tracking grant program development proposals and projects.
 To register for the eSeaGrant system, the lead principal investigator must email a request to firstname.lastname@example.org a week prior to proposal submission.
 If you cannot submit using the eSeaGrant system, please contact the Oregon Sea Grant program for accommodation.

 Program development proposals will be considered on a quarterly basis.
 Reviews are planned for January, April, July and October.
 Requests should be submitted no later than December 31, March 31, June 30 or September 30.
 Individual requests for rapid response or event support outside of planned review periods may also be considered.